 As told to Madhulika Dash

 His deep understanding of food, culinary cultures and world trends could have easily garnered him any position in one of the top kitchens in the country (and world), yet, like the proverbial Gandalf to the culinary shire, he chose to teach.
 In his 44 years as mentor, guide and a strict, iron-fisted teacher in the kitchen, he has shaped a generation of chefs, some of them are counted among the top culinary champions of our country.
+A man with an Asian elephant size memory – he remembers his students by his/her first name, batch and virtues and the number is on the other side of a few lakh – and the former president of WICA (Western India Culinary Association), his contribution to the F&B world has been unparallel and beyond admiration: whether it was evolving the IHM competitions; effectively creating synergies among chefs with WICA or simply being accessible to his many students for guidance or a healthy banter and a cook off.

 Easily India’s culinary Giant, retirement has done little to fade the magic of this well-read, well-travelled gentleman who remains a definition of ‘excellence’ for an era of chefs.
 This teachers’ day, we pay our respect to India’s finest culinary counsellor, Chef Vernon Coelho – the man with a timeless appeal.